 |0373T||Adapt bhv tx ea 15 min|

 Under current policy, all services that were added to the Telehealth Service List temporarily due to the COVID-19 pandemic that are not considered Category 1, 2, or 3 services are set to be removed from the list immediately upon the conclusion of the PHE.
-CMS is proposing in the 2023 rule to extend the period for these 53 services to continue for an additional 151 days following the end of the PHE.
+In the 2023 rule, CMS finalized its proposal to extend the period for these 53 services to continue for an additional 151 days following the end of the PHE.
 CMS believes this extension will help simplify the expiration of flexibilities afforded during the PHE.

-In addition, CMS proposes to implement telehealth provisions in the Consolidated Appropriations Act, 2022 that extend certain flexibilities for 151 days after the end of the PHE, including:
+In addition, CMS will implement telehealth provisions in the Consolidated Appropriations Act, 2022 that extend certain flexibilities for 151 days after the end of the PHE, including: